kallmanation/kallmanation/ckruphwm000yxk4s18j4i2t55.md

 # Hint number 1

-I tagged `functional-programming` on this post because functional programming can be used to solve this.
+I tagged `functional` on this post because functional programming can be used to solve this.

 # Hint number 2